Dipole model analysis of high precision HERA data: Comparison with HERA data

 \section{Comparison with HERA data}

 In Fig.~\ref{bgk-heraf2} we show a comparison of the dipole BGK fit with the HERA reduced cross section data.
 Figure shows an excellent agreement of the fit with data.
 In Fig.~\ref{bgk-herafl} we show a comparison of $F_l$ structure function obtained from the dipole BGK fit with HERA data.
 In both figures we use the BGK fit of Table~\ref{tabl1}, with $Q_0^2=1.9$ GeV$^2$.
+Very similar comparisons but calculated from different fits with $\mu_0^2$ value fitted, were done in the conference proceedings \cite{Luszczak:2013vta}, being a short introduction to the studies presented here.